Computational Thinking for PD: Shaping Country Reputation in the Digital Age

 New communication tools in the digital era have enabled governments to engage audiences, home and abroad, about key policy decisions and much more.
 Given that these audiences no longer need traditional information gatekeepers, today’s public diplomacy officers must be flexible, reactive and swift, especially on social media.
 This is why realtime computational methods to collect, manage and analyze social media data in real time is key to the future of public diplomacy.

-Please join us March 4 for a special presentation by 2020 Canada-U.S. Fulbright Visiting Research Chair in Public Diplomacy Jean-Christophe Boucher, who will share his work in computational thinking through the lens of a 2017 social media case analyzing the U.S.'s reputation.
+CPD hosted a special presentation by 2020 Canada-U.S. Fulbright Visiting Research Chair in Public Diplomacy Jean-Christophe Boucher, who shared his work in computational thinking through the lens of a 2017 social media case analyzing the U.S.'s reputation.